tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">samplingProtocol</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/samplingProtocol">http://rs.tdwg.org/dwc/terms/samplingProtocol</a></td></tr>
     <tr><td>Definition</td><td>The names of, references to, or descriptions of the methods or protocols used during a dwc:Event.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is describe a dwc:Event with no more than one sampling protocol.
-In the case of a summary Event with multiple protocols, in which a specific protocol can not be attributed to specific dwc:Occurrences, the recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).</td></tr>
+In the case of a summary Event with multiple protocols, in which a specific protocol can not be attributed to specific dwc:Occurrences, the recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code>UV light trap</code></li><li class="list-group-item"><code>mist net</code></li><li class="list-group-item"><code>bottom trawl</code></li><li class="list-group-item"><code>ad hoc observation | point count</code></li><li class="list-group-item"><code>Penguins from space: faecal stains reveal the location of emperor penguin colonies, <a href="https://doi.org/10.1111/j.1466-8238.2009.00467.x">https://doi.org/10.1111/j.1466-8238.2009.00467.x</a></code></li><li class="list-group-item"><code>Takats et al. 2001.
 Guidelines for Nocturnal Owl Monitoring in North America.
 Beaverhill Bird Observatory and Bird Studies Canada, Edmonton, Alberta.
 32 pp., <a href="http://www.bsc-eoc.org/download/Owl.pdf">http://www.bsc-eoc.org/download/Owl.pdf</a></code></li></ul></td></tr>
   </tbody>
 </table>